fabriziosalmi/alma/docs/LLM_GUIDE.md

-# AI-CDN LLM Integration Guide
+# ALMA LLM Integration Guide

-This guide explains how to use the Qwen3 LLM integration in AI-CDN for conversational infrastructure management.
+This guide explains how to use the Qwen3 LLM integration in ALMA for conversational infrastructure management.

 ## Overview

-AI-CDN uses Qwen3-0.6B, a small but powerful language model, to provide:
+ALMA uses Qwen3-0.6B, a small but powerful language model, to provide:
 - **Natural language to infrastructure** - Describe what you want, get a blueprint
 - **Infrastructure to natural language** - Understand what your blueprints do
 - **AI-powered suggestions** - Get recommendations for improvements